plioi/plioi.github.io/_posts/2013-05-15-enabling-change.markdown

 This pattern appeared a few times:
 <ol>
-<li><a href="https://github.com/plioi/fixie/blob/754af5e9c14bcb9ad55ce70d7f69ebdb84c26c35/src/Fixie.Tests/ClassFixtures/DisposalTests.cs">DisposalTests.cs</a> as described above.</li>
+<li>[DisposalTests.cs](https://github.com/plioi/fixie/blob/754af5e9c14bcb9ad55ce70d7f69ebdb84c26c35/src/Fixie.Tests/ClassFixtures/DisposalTests.cs) as described above.</li>
-<li><a href="https://github.com/plioi/fixie/blob/754af5e9c14bcb9ad55ce70d7f69ebdb84c26c35/src/Fixie.Tests/ClassFixtures/ConstructionTests.cs">ConstructionTests.cs</a> demonstrates the behavior of test classes that have constructors.</li>
+<li>[ConstructionTests.cs](https://github.com/plioi/fixie/blob/754af5e9c14bcb9ad55ce70d7f69ebdb84c26c35/src/Fixie.Tests/ClassFixtures/ConstructionTests.cs) demonstrates the behavior of test classes that have constructors.</li>
-<li><a href="https://github.com/plioi/fixie/blob/754af5e9c14bcb9ad55ce70d7f69ebdb84c26c35/src/Fixie.Tests/ClassFixtures/AsyncCaseTests.cs">AsyncCaseTests.cs</a> demonstrates the behavior of test classes when the individual test case methods use async/await.</li>
+<li>[AsyncCaseTests.cs](https://github.com/plioi/fixie/blob/754af5e9c14bcb9ad55ce70d7f69ebdb84c26c35/src/Fixie.Tests/ClassFixtures/AsyncCaseTests.cs) demonstrates the behavior of test classes when the individual test case methods use async/await.</li>
 </ol>

 Even though the specific code paths under tests are not *super close* to the code that tests them, all the relevant paths are being exercised.
 I'm getting meaningful code coverage but at a not-so-fine-grained level.

-I translated the original fine-grained tests to this new approach, giving me <a href="https://github.com/plioi/fixie/blob/754af5e9c14bcb9ad55ce70d7f69ebdb84c26c35/src/Fixie.Tests/ClassFixtures/CaseTests.cs">CaseTests.cs</a>.
+I translated the original fine-grained tests to this new approach, giving me [CaseTests.cs](https://github.com/plioi/fixie/blob/754af5e9c14bcb9ad55ce70d7f69ebdb84c26c35/src/Fixie.Tests/ClassFixtures/CaseTests.cs).
 Now, *all* test execution is exercised at the same high level.
 Rather than asserting on the behavior of running a single test method, I assert on the behavior of running a whole test class.
 I needed to admit that there's more to running a test case than just calling the test method itself.

 <blockquote>I don't think it's a coincidence that the level at which I'm testing resembles the level at which end users would reason about a test framework.
 Fixie's test suite is not quite executable documentation, but it certainly suggests what ought to appear in the documentation.</blockquote>